lanrat/day-night-map/README.md

 - `nosun` - Hide the sun position marker from both the map and legend
 - `nomoon` - Hide the moon position marker from both the map and legend
 - `projection=<value>` - Map projection type: `equirectangular` (default, matches most world map SVGs) or `mercator` (Web Mercator projection)
+- `hour24` - Display all times in 24-hour format instead of 12-hour AM/PM format

 **Examples:**